jvkoh/wave/README.md

 Let's break this down piece by piece.

 1. We're requiring Wave.
-Wave is basically just a wrapper class for all of the other objects in this library that I've written so far.
+Wave is basically just a wrapper class for all of the base objects in this library.
 2. We get the canvas element and store a reference to it.
 3. We make a world object.
-This is done by calling the `Wave.World()` function, which returns a world object.
-Any properties from any objects that get passed to `Wave.World()` get written onto the returned object, so all of the stuff on the object that we pass in ends up on the returned world object.
+This is done by calling `new Wave.World()`, which returns a world object.
+Properties from any objects that we pass to the constructor get written onto the returned object.
 Let's look at what we passed in.
     - **canvas**: a reference to the canvas element that this world is drawn on
     - **width/height**: the width and height of our desired world
     - **objects**: an array of objects that we want to draw on our world.
 These objects all need to have `draw()` methods.
 In this case I've passed a simple square object into the world.